Slashgear/personal-blog/src/pages/react-redux-pitfalls-and-best-pratices/index.md

 > When and how to split its application?

-What I recommend is a functional splitting of the application.
+What we recommend at Bedrock is a functional splitting of the application.
-In my approach, I would tend to represent the business of the application more than the technical stuff implied.
+In my approach, we would tend to represent the business of the application more than the technical stuff implied.
 Some very good articles explain it notably through the use of [DDD principles](https://en.wikipedia.org/wiki/Domain-driven_design).

 In Bedrock, we use a folder named _modules_ which groups together the different folders associated with the feature of your application.